NEW: Take control of your health with our easy at-home blood test kits. Get your test.

 How do you know if ellaOne has worked?

-You will know if ellaOne has worked if your next period arrives.
-As mentioned above if it is more than 7 days late, unusually light or heavy, you experience symptoms such as abdominal (stomach) pain, breast tenderness, vomiting or nausea, you may be pregnant.
+If your period is more than 7 days late, unusually light or heavy, you experience symptoms such as abdominal (stomach) pain, breast tenderness, vomiting or nausea, you may be pregnant.
 You should do a pregnancy test right away.

 Where can I get ellaOne?